dreadl0ck/netcap/cmd/util/README.md

     $ net.util -h
         -check
                 check number of occurences of the separator, in fields of an audit record file -r string
                 read specified file, can either be a pcap or netcap audit record file -sep string
                 set separator string for csv output (default ",") -ts2utc string
-                util to convert sencods.microseconds timestamp to UTC
+                util to convert seconds.microseconds timestamp to UTC